englercj/omnislide/README.md

 #### Javascript

 	$(function () {
-		$('#sliderUl').omnislide({ slides: '#slides' });
+		$('#sliderUl').OmniSlide({ slides: '#slides', theme: 'simple' });
 	});

 The plugin will use the `<ul/>` passed in to create the slider.
 It does __NOT__ use the `<ul/>` markup as the actual slider.
 It will hide that element, and create its own HTML.
 This method was chosen so that the API for passing the plugin data, and the actual implementation of the slider are decoupled.
-So the theming API can change without changing the input API and visa versa.
+So the theming API can change without changing the input format and visa versa.

 Here is another example using some XML that is pulled in using AJAX: